 - c.
 Purchasing Asset From Short-Term GRAT and Contributing to Long-Term GRAT.
 A corollary to the decision to prefer long-term over short-term GRATs is to consider purchasing a potentially highly appreciating asset from a short term GRAT and rolling it into a long term GRAT for fear that there may be future legislation restricting the use of GRATs that would not permit rolling over funds into new GRATs. - d.
 Underwater GRATs.
 In light of the economic downturn, there are now a lot of underwater GRATs.
 The likely appreciation over the balance of the GRAT term may be unlikely to overcome the current losses in the GRAT in order to result in any transfer to family members at the end of the GRAT term (or even if there is subsequent appreciation, it would be largely offset by losses that have already occurred).
 One solution is for the client to repurchase the depreciated assets from the GRAT and re-GRAT them.
 Often that happens under a grantor substitution power.
-(Letter ruling 200846001 confirms that neither the existence nor the exercise of a grantor substitution power will disqualify the interest qualified annuity grantor's as а interest under §2701(b)(1).
-Curiously, in that situation the substitution power was exercisable in a fiduciary capacity, which obviously would not trigger grantor trust status under §675(4)(C).)
+(Letter ruling 200846001 confirms that neither the existence nor the exercise of a grantor substitution power will disqualify the grantor's interest as a qualified annuity interest under 2701(b)(1).
+Curiously, in that situation the substitution power was exercisable in a fiduciary capacity, which obviously would not trigger grantor trust status under 675(4)(C).)

 Another possible solution, if the grantor does not have cash to purchase the depreciated assets from the GRAT, is to have the grantor contribute the right to the annuity payments into a new GRAT.
 If the original GRAT is underwater, the annuity from the original GRAT will not be worth full face value, so the annuity payments will be contributed to the new GRAT at a depreciated value.
-If there is further appreciation in the original GRAT's assets, it would be able to pay more annuity payments than the value that was placed on the annuity stream in the new GRAT at the end of its term.
+If there is further appreciation in the original GRAT's assets, it would be able to pay more annuity payments than the value that was placed on the annuity stream in the new GRAT, resulting in value that could be transferred from the new GRAT at the end of its term.
 There would be some uncertainty over how to value the annuity payment rights when they are contributed to the new GRAT.